UIUC-iSchool-DataViz/spring2019/week01/lecture01.md

 | 2008-10-01 | 14549.9 |
 | 2009-01-01 | 14383.9 |

-notes:
-See what I mean?
-It's a stunt.
-You're supposed to hear these, or look at the numbers, and not have as clear an impression.
-It also takes a lot longer.

 ---

 ![](images/fredgraph.png)

 notes:
+Now you can see the bump in the data.
+It's much clearer than focusing on the numbers right?

 You might immediately notice a few things about this image, but one item that we will talk about as class goes on is that often visualizations can have a consistent style.
+Often this can be associated with a professional brand identity.
 FRED in particular has a "branding" that is quite obvious, even without the logo.

 ---